NATS 1023 Introduction to Physiology

 Coordinator Sabine Piller Opens in new window

-Description From 2020 this unit replaces 300818 - Introduction to Physiology.
-This unit introduces the concept of homeostasis and critically examines examples of how the body systems are regulated and homeostatically controlled.
-The unit uses a body-systems approach to examine the physiology of tissues, organs and systems in order to develop an integrated view of the regulated functioning of the human body.
+Description From 2020 this subject replaces 300818 - Introduction to Physiology.
+This subject introduces the concept of homeostasis and critically examines examples of how the body systems are regulated and homeostatically controlled.
+The subject uses a body-systems approach to examine the physiology of tissues, organs and systems in order to develop an integrated view of the regulated functioning of the human body.

 Discipline Medical Science